Caregivers are too hard on themselves

 Of course not!
 It’s rude, mean, and completely uncalled for.
 But how often do you say these negative things to yourself – especially when it comes to your caregiving responsibilities?

-We explain why being hard on yourself harms your health, why showing compassion toward yourself is so helpful, and share tools that help you add self-compassion to daily life.
+We explain why being hard on yourself harms your health, why showing compassion toward yourself is so helpful, and share simple tools that help you add self-compassion to daily life.

 Being hard on yourself is bad for your health